MBB-team/VBA-toolbox/_wiki/Volterra-decomposition.md

 The VBA inversion has identified some variability in the learning rate.
 A simple classical GLM test allows us to check that this variability correlates with the simulated agent's inferred volatility (F = 79.2, p<10−8):

 ![]({{ site.baseurl }}/images/wiki/volterra/glm_test.jpg)

+> This is the graphical output of `GLM_contrast.m`, where the design matrix has been set with the simulated agent's volatility estimate (plus a constant term).
+This [this page]({{ site.baseurl }}/wiki/statistical-models) for more details regarding this statistical tool.

 In brief, the VBA estimate of learning rate time series matches the trial-by-trial simulated agent's learning rate.
 This is reassuring, as the problem of estimating learning rates' stochastic dynamics from observed choices is not a priori trivial.